flyve-mdm/glpi-plugin/README.md

 This plugin for GLPI is a subproject of Flyve MDM.

+It allows the management of mobile devices of your IT infrastructure, providing security policies, files and applications download and many more features.

 It provides a stand alone web based administration and an interface integrated in GLPI.
 The later one may be the preferred by those who use GLPI for asset management and ticketing.

 ## Build Status